PrestaShop/docs/development/architecture/migration-guide/forms/CRUD-forms.md

     \PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataHandler\FormDataHandlerInterface

-In the example below, you can see a `ConctactFormDataHandler` that uses `ObjectModel` to create and update an instance of `Contact`:
+In the example below, you can see a `ContactFormDataHandler` that uses `ObjectModel` to create and update an instance of `Contact`:

 ```php
 <?php